 *Use frozen fruit to make smoothie cold.

-Keywords: fitness smoothie, post workout smoothie
+Keywords: after workout smoothie, post workout smoothie

 My Top 4 Post Workout Smoothies